Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

 1. Observe the output, noting that this time the language for each review is identified.

 ## Task 5: Translate text

+In this task, you'll add translation functionality to the client application.
+Now that the application can detect the language of the reviews, we will use Azure AI Translator to translate non-English reviews into English.

 Now that your application can determine the language in which reviews are written, you can use Azure AI Translator to translate any non-English reviews into English.